Skip to main content

 --chromium-allow-insecure-localhostCHROMIUM_ALLOW_INSECURE_LOCALHOSTIgnore TLS/SSL errors on localhost.false

---chromium-deny-listCHROMIUM_DENY_LISTSet the denied URLs for Chromium using a regular expression.^file:(?!//\/tmp/).*
+--chromium-deny-listCHROMIUM_DENY_LISTSet the denied URLs for Chromium using regular expressions.
+Accepts multiple patterns via comma-separated values or repeated flags.^file:(?!//\/tmp/).*

 --chromium-ignore-certificate-errorsCHROMIUM_IGNORE_CERTIFICATE_ERRORSIgnore the certificate errors.false